For Better or For Worse by Lynn Johnston for August 03, 2018

 21. Me kindergarten 2

-finnygirl Premium Member about 6 years ago
+finnygirl Premium Member over 6 years ago

 I don’t find this at all offensive.
 My grandpa lived with us for a while when he got Alzheimer’s.
 Dementia patients often lose their sense of inhibition, with sometimes funny results.
 One day, as all 9 of us kids were running around the house, Grandpa turned to Dad (who was a doctor) and asked, “You’re a doctor – didn’t you know of something to keep from having so many kids?”
 Even Dad had to laugh!